Browse CIA Jobs

 About the Job

-You will provide legal advice to OEEO Counselor/Investigators on substantive and procedural issues arising in the counseling, investigation, settlement, and mediation of EEO complaints against the Agency.
-You will also draft and edit documents issued in the administrative EEO complaint process (including Reports of Investigation, Final Agency Decisions, and appellate briefs to the Equal Employment Opportunity Commission) and will correspond with the EEOC and outside legal representatives.
-Furthermore, you will advise management on a variety of diversity and inclusion issues, facilitate training for supervisors, employees, and OEEO staff, and advise on the implementation of civil rights/EEO laws in CIA-wide programs and regulations, and supervise the OEEO legal staff.
+You will provide legal advice to the Director of the Office of Equal Employment Opportunity (OEEO), OEEO Counselors and Investigators, and Anti-Harassment Program staff on substantive and procedural issues arising in the counseling, investigation, settlement, and mediation of EEO complaints against the Agency and in connection with internal harassment inquiries.
+You will also draft and edit documents issued in the administrative EEO complaint process such as acceptance and dismissal letters and final agency decisions as well as conduct legal sufficiency reviews of Reports of Investigations.
+You will regularly communicate with other OGC Attorneys, the EEOC, and outside legal representatives.
+Furthermore, you will advise management on a variety of diversity and inclusion issues, assist in enduring the federal EEO complaint process complies with federal law and regulations, facilitate training for supervisors, employees, and OEEO staff, and advise on the implementation of civil rights/EEO laws in CIA-wide programs and regulations.

 Who You’ll Work With